sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Design.md

 - lingo: "hydrated" means the full data amount we need. ex) we give the user_id and it gets hydrated by returning all the features for that user_id

-- have 1 docker yml file to wpin up containers for prometheus, grafana, redis. and make a rebuild script. redis actually doesn't support windows so it needs to be in docker. serivce A,b,c code should be outside docker. prometheus is in a container but needs to scrape my local endpoint so I need soemthing like this under prometheus in the yml file, and point to whatever port my go app uses instead of localhost
+- have 1 docker yml file to spin up containers for prometheus, grafana, redis. and make a rebuild script. redis actually doesn't support windows so it needs to be in docker. serivce A,b,c code should be outside docker. prometheus is in a container but needs to scrape my local endpoint so I need soemthing like this under prometheus in the yml file, and point to whatever port my go app uses instead of localhost
         extra_hosts:
       - "host.docker.internal:host-gateway" # CRITICAL: Allows Prometheus (inside Docker) to talk to your Go app (on localhost)